techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 1. Open Postman
 	![](images/115.png)

-1. Locate the old tab you used to send some data to the IOT Service and increase the temperature to 50; then click on **Send**
+1. Locate the old tab you used to send some data to the IoT Service and increase the temperature to 50; then click on **Send**
 	![](images/116.png)

 1. Go back to the Fiori Launchpad.
 Your My Inbox application should start receiving messages.
 Click on the tile to open the application